-- government and health administration authorities; - private health insurers; and - · other third party payors, including Medicare.
+- government and health administration authorities; - private health insurers; and - other third party payors, including Medicare and Medicaid.

 We cannot predict the availability of reimbursement for health care products to be approved in the future.
-Third-party payors, including Medicare, are challenging the prices charged for medical products and services.
-Government and other third-party payors increasingly are limiting both coverage and the level of reimbursement for new drugs.
+Third-party payors, including Medicare and Medicaid, are challenging the prices charged for medical products and services.
+Government and other third-party payors increasingly are limiting both coverage and the level of reimbursement for new drugs whether approved under Section 505(b)(1), 505(b)(2), or 505(j) of the FDCA, through direct payment mechanisms and through cost containment programs such as the Medicaid Drug Rebate Program.
 Third-party insurance coverage may not be available to patients for any of our products.